rossrochford/gcp-hashi-cluster/docs/docs/3_create_gcp_projects.rst

     04G191-25080H-12J8C3       My Billing Account         True

 ..
-Hint:: There are default quota limits on the number of projects that can be linked to a billing account (5 I think?).
+Warning:: There are default quota limits on the number of projects that can be linked to a billing account (5 I think?).
 The script below needs sufficient quota to link two new projects to your billing account.
 You can view the existing projects linked to a billing account at: `https://console.cloud.google.com/billing/<billing_account_id>/manage`

 Next open the project-defaults file: `build/conf/project-defaults.json` and fill in the following fields: